 If you’re considering LASIK or another laser vision correction procedure, you probably have a lot of questions about the procedure, including what to expect after having laser eye surgery.
 RSC has compiled a list of the most searched and most frequently asked questions online about LASIK eye surgery recovery and had our team of respected eye surgeons providing expert answers.

-The majority of patients have a short recovery time after LASIK.
+The majority of patients have a short LASIK recovery period.
 The surgery is quick (less than 10 minutes for each eye), minimally invasive, and relatively painless.
 Your doctor will use numbing drops to anesthetize your eyes before and during the procedure, so you won’t feel any pain, but you may feel a little pressure.
 Many see better immediately, albeit a bit blurry from the drops and medications administered before and during the procedure.
 Many patients immediately following the procedure state they see as if they are swimming underwater.
 The day after surgery, you will have a post-op exam and your doctor will check your eyes are healing properly.
 Most patients can drive themselves to the first postoperative visit.

 Most patients resume most normal activities within a day or two.
 However, while your vision may be clear, the healing period takes longer, typically from three to six months.

 Over the course of this healing period, you should expect your vision to gradually improve.

 Just like any surgery, it is normal to have some symptoms during the healing period after LASIK.
 This recovery period is to be expected and your eyes may feel a little dry, light-sensitive, or irritated while they heal.
 This typically lasts just a few days, but those with higher or more severe myopia (a high nearsighted prescription) may take longer to heal.
 It is important to keep your eye doctor informed about your symptoms during your post-LASIK visits.

 Q: Can I drive after LASIK?